Cost Guide: How Much is a Whole Cow for Your Meat Supply

 How much should you anticipate paying for a whole cow?
 When purchasing a cow for meat, it’s customary to pay a “market rate.”
 Almost always, ranchers will give you an estimate of how much the hanging weight will be so that you can determine how much it will cost.

 So that’s a 25% savings.
-It’s an even bigger savings compared to high-quality beef that you might find at an online retailer like Crowd Cow, Porter Road or Snake River Farms.
-For 750 pound of beef from a 1200 pound cow, that works out to $4200.
+It’s an even bigger saving compared to high-quality beef that you might find at an online retailer like Crowd Cow, Porter Road, or Snake River Farms.
+For 750 pounds of beef from a 1200-pound cow, that works out to $4200.

 How a Cow is Weighed